noenii/crispy-engine/README.md

 12/1/25: learning about trees

-12/3/25: created a binary tree, and a tictactoe game ^v^
+12/3/25: created a tree, and a tictactoe game ^v^

+12/13/25: created a full working binary tree

 dm me on discord - yun.seoo